fekikarim/Mallouka_Motors/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.

-* Please ensure your code adheres to the existing style and includes appropriate tests.

 ## Acknowledgments

 * This project was developed as a freelance assignment for Mallouka Motors.
 Special thanks to them for the opportunity to contribute to their business operations.